jijedilip006/API-Calls-And-Testing/README.md

+This is small project that I created to discover Gemini API calls and the different features using it.
+The project may develope into a chat window where users can upload files to the window and ask questions in relation to the documents uploaded which will use the API to respond with

 # Setting the API key as an environment variable

 Use the name GEMINI_API_KEY (matches the code in this repo).
 Keep this key secret and never commit it to source control.